mazureth/analogiq-plugin/REMAINING_WORK_PLAN.md

 The remaining 25% represents the difference between a working foundation and a complete legacy replacement.
 This work must focus on **functional completeness**, not architectural improvements.
 The goal is to achieve 100% legacy functionality coverage while maintaining the superior MVC architecture we've built.

 **Remember: Architecture is complete.
 Now we need features.**

+## 8. BUILD SYSTEM REFACTORING AND VALIDATION (NEW)
+**Priority: LOW - Infrastructure maintenance**

+#### 8.1 Build System Investigation
+- [ ] Investigate and document current CMake structure across Model/View/Controller/Shared folders
+- [ ] Confirm all source files are being compiled through appropriate targets
+- [ ] Identify any missing source file inclusions or duplicate compilation
+- [ ] Document the relationship between main CMakeLists.txt and subdirectory CMakeLists.txt files

+#### 8.2 Build System Consolidation
+- [ ] Evaluate whether current multi-target approach is optimal for maintainability
+- [ ] Consider consolidating to single target with proper source organization
+- [ ] Ensure consistent include paths and dependency management
+- [ ] Validate that all necessary files are included in final plugin binary

+#### 8.3 Build System Documentation
+- [ ] Document the complete build process and target relationships
+- [ ] Create clear guidelines for adding new source files
+- [ ] Document any special compilation requirements or flags
+- [ ] Ensure build system is maintainable for future developers

+**Note**: This section is lower priority and should be addressed after core functionality is complete.
+The current system works but may benefit from consolidation for long-term maintainability.